intelligent-growth-solutions/flexibility-fertilisers/ADR/adr009-critical-infrastructure.md

 # Consequences
 - We guarantee the essentials for completing a trip are available to users and meet the business' uptime goal.
 - We are not overspending time and budget on areas of the Road Warrior where downtime is not preventing users from using the app effectively long-term.
+- We considered whether a caching layer will be effective in removing the need to have elastic and scalable databases.
+While caching is effective for returning results quickly, it will come with questions about scaling itself.
+Ultimately we are not trying to speed up the process of retrieving bookings but rather to guarantee uptime.
+Therefor, we will use a database technology and cloud service that handle horizontal scaling and elasticity by design.